Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Discussion and Outlook

 \section{Discussion and Outlook}

-In this final section, we discuss several pathways in which our result could be improved or extended, potentially addressing different open problems in quantum channel discrimination.
+In this final section, we discuss several pathways through which one could hope to improve or extend our result, together with a discussion of obstacles we encountered on these pathways, and their relation to different open problems in quantum channel discrimination.

-First of all, one might hope to be able to remove the factor of $1 - \alpha_S$ appearing in \eqref{eq:thm_seq_par}, perhaps at the cost of an additional error term proportional to $\log(1 - \alpha_S)$.
-If this additional error term decays in $m$ and $n$ (say, as long as $\alpha_S$ is bounded away from one), this would prove the strong converse property for quantum channel discrimination.
-To see this, assume we would be able to show something along the lines of the following equation:
+First of all, one might hope to be able to remove the factor of $1 - \alpha_a$ appearing in \eqref{eq:thm_seq_par}, perhaps at the cost of an additional error term proportional to $\log(1 - \alpha_a)$.
+If this additional error term decays in $m$ and $n$ (say, as long as $\alpha_a$ is bounded away from one), this would prove the strong converse property for quantum channel discrimination.
+To see this, suppose we could show something along the lines of the following inequality: